Azure/ResourceModules/docs/wiki/The context - CARML library.md

 In the context of _CARML_ we define a module as a reusable, template-based **building block** for Infrastructure as Code deployments of Azure resources.

 Each module is generalized for maximum flexibility.
 Each template should be able to cover as many resource-specific scenarios as possible and not restrict the user by making assumptions on the users' behalf.
-Eventually the injected parameters should decide what the template deploys.
+Eventually, the injected parameters should decide what the template deploys.

 Furthermore, each module comes with default values for its optional parameters, a detailed documentation for its usage and one or multiple parameter files to proof its correctness.